I think I have HSD or EDS what do I do?

 How can I help SEDS?

 We are always looking for helpers and funds to support us.
 If you have an idea for a fundraiser, would like to donate or have some free time to help out us achieve our aims.
-Please contact us via our Facebook page
+Please contact us via our Facebook page or email address.

 How to contact us?